Door Bottoms

 Pemko 4131CRL Automatic Door Bottom, Surface Mounted, Clear Anodize...PEMKO

-Pemko STC4131CPK Acoustic Automatic Door Bottom, Surface Mounted, C...Frequently Asked Questions
+Pemko STC4131DPK Acoustic Automatic Door Bottom, Surface Mounted, D...Frequently Asked Questions

 Door bottoms are called many names.
 Some common examples include door sweeps, door shoes, door bottom seals, and weatherstrips.
 No matter what you call it, they all serve the same general purpose and are meant to seal the gap between your door bottom and the ground.